Global Underground 006: Sydney

 Global Underground 006: John Digweed, Sydney is a DJ mix album in the Global Underground series, compiled and mixed by John Digweed.
 The mix is a retrospective look at a set in Sydney, Australia.

 That all changed with the coming of John Digweed and his pal Sasha.
 Their residency at New York’s Twilo (the former Sound Factory) and extensive national touring propelled the more trancy European sounds and full-on DJ worship phenomenon into the spotlight in a big way.
-GU006 hit during this incredible period.